What is a sentence?

 Direct speech refers to statements that are made in the first person or statements that are repeated word for word within quotation marks.
 Indirect speech is when the words of another person are reported using a reporting verb.

-- Me gusta mucho este restaurante. → direct speech in the first personI really like this restaurant.
+- Me gusta mucho este restaurante. → declarative sentence in the first personI really like this restaurant.

-- Laura exclamó: «Me gusta mucho este restaurante». → quote in quotation marksLaura exclaimed, "I really like this restaurant!"
+- Laura exclamó: «Me gusta mucho este restaurante». → direct speech in quotation marksLaura exclaimed, "I really like this restaurant!"

 - Laura dice que le gusta mucho ese restaurante. → indirect speechLaura said that she really liked the restaurant.